StudioGalt/Sign-Language-Mocap-Archive/README.md

 # SLMocapArchive
 Collected Sign Language Motion Capture
 Hello this is Studio Galt.
-Since 2020 we have been recording Motion Capture, primary of American Sing Language.
+Since 2020 we have been recording Motion Capture, primarily of American Sing Language.
 I'm going to run the rest of the ReadMe as an FAQ.
 General starts at line 8.
 Tech FAQ starts at line 79.
 Avatar FAQ starts at line 122.